l337Rooster/Korean-language-parser/README.md

           "htsk": "/unit-2-lower-intermediate-korean-grammar/unit-2-lessons-26-33/lesson-29"},
 )
 ```
-This function takes several keyword parameters, all of them optional except ``tagPat`` which is a Python RE pattern to match the desired
+This function takes several keyword parameters, all of them optional except ``tagPat`` which is a Python re pattern to match the desired
 phonemem/tag sequence.
 The other parameters specify various mappings and labeling and reference detail for that pattern.
-In this case,
+In this example,
+recognizing a verb nominalizer suffix as either **"기"** or **"음"** with POS tag **"ETN"** or **"NNG"**, replacing the tag with
+the custom tag **"PNOM"** to distinguish the phoneme as a nominalizer for the phrase parser that will run later in the parsing process.
+In
+addition, label, descriptive and reference information for the construct is also supplied.
+The ``refs`` parameter provides
+pathnames on the Talk To Me In Korean (ttmik) and How to Study Korean (htsk) sites to pages which contain reference material on this
+nominalizer form.